Recipe: Apple Cinnamon Mini Monkey Breads with Lemon Glaze

 Remove the monkey breads from the oven and drizzle the glaze over the tops.
 Serve warm.

 Monkey Bread Dough

-Mix the yeast with the flour and salt in a large bowl.
+Place the flour, yeast, and salt in a large bowl and stir to combine.
 Slowly mix in the oil and water.
 Knead for 5 to 7 minutes by hand or with the dough hook of a stand mixer, until the dough is smooth, stretchy, and pliable.
 Proceed with Monkey Bread recipe (above).